tslocum/sriracha/CONFIGURATION.md

 server, the header server option must be set appropriately.
 Most web servers use `X-Forwarded-For` to specify the client IP address.

 Only requests to `/sriracha/*` need to be served by Sriracha.
-Because all files in the root directory are static, all other paths may be served statically.
+After copying `css` and `js` to the root directory, you may handle all requests except `/sriracha/*` using a static file server.

 ## Example configuration (config.yml)